ashaffer/state-lens/Readme.md

 ## Elmier local state wrapper

-This one lets each component have its own reducer/action pair.
+This one lets each component have its own reducer/actionss.
 Checkout the elm-counter example to see how it's used.

 ```javascript
 function localize (component) {